Sumaiyyaustad/MarketMetrics-Analyzing-Grocery-FMCG-Pricing-Trends/README.md

 • Running average prices and price percentiles for smarter tiering
 • Product counts by brand to determine market dominance

-## 🧠Insights (from Jupyter Notebook Analysis)
+## 🧠 Insights (from Jupyter Notebook Analysis)

 ✔️ **Category Pricing Behavior**
 - Categories like **packaged food** and **personal care** show a wide range in pricing.
 - After capping outliers using IQR methods, price comparisons became more stable.

 ✔️ **Brand Strategy Observations**
 - Budget brands have **narrow and consistent pricing**, while premium brands show **wider price spreads**.
 - Even top-performing brands have **outlier products**, often premium or import items.

 ✔️ **Brand Dominance by Category**
 - Specific brands are category leaders, dominating segments like **beverages** or **hygiene**.
 - Useful for prioritizing **category-level promotions** and **supply chain focus**.

 ## 📌 Key Features
-✔️ SQL and python - based insights and trend detection
+✔️ SQL and Python-based insights and trend detection
 ✔️ Use of window functions (`ROW_NUMBER()`, `AVG() OVER`, `PERCENT_RANK()`)
 ✔️ Detailed project report with team insights and recommendations
 ✔️ Real-world retail dataset covering 28K products
 ✔️ Tiered strategy recommendation using product price segments

 ## 💬 Acknowledgments
 Thanks to the Kaggle community and the BigBasket dataset contributor.
-Special appreciation to the **Girish sir**  for support.
+Special appreciation to **Girish sir** for support.

 ## 📜 License
 This project is open-source and available for modification and educational use.